Grade Curve Calculator

 Square Root Curve (Texas Method)

 This non-linear method gives a proportionally larger boost to lower scores while compressing the top end.
-Popular in Texas universities.
+Sometimes called the Texas Method.

 Curved Score = √(Raw Score ÷ Max) × Max